Ira Solomon - Dean of the A.B. Freeman School of Business

 Throughout a distinguished career, Solomon has focused his research and teaching on external auditing and attestation.
 He has published more than 35 scholarly articles, monographs and books, and his writings have appeared in publications including the Wall Street Journal.
 He has served as an associate editor and on the editorial boards of a number of prestigious scholarly journals, as a vice president of the American Accounting Association and a member of the governing council of the American Institute of Certified Public Accountants.

 Solomon has been recognized for outstanding teaching, research and service numerous times.
 He received the AAA Outstanding Auditing Educator Award in 1997 and is the only scholar to be recognized by the AAA Auditing Section for Outstanding Dissertation Supervision on three occasions, in 1997, 2000 and 2003.
 In 2009, Solomon received the Distinguished Achievement in Accounting Education Award from the AICPA and the Special Award of Merit from the Illinois CPA Society.
-Most recently, in February 2011, Solomon served as Visiting Distinguished Scholar & Lecturer at Macquarie University in Sydney, Australia.
+Lastly, in February 2011, Solomon served as Visiting Distinguished Scholar & Lecturer at Macquarie University in Sydney, Australia.